Ronin2823/File-Identifier-Project/README.md

 - Thinking in terms of data flow rather than isolated code snippets

 This session strengthened both my understanding of Python’s function mechanics and my grasp of how content-based file detection works at a practical level.

+February 22, 2026

+Today’s progress focused on debugging and improving the reliability of the file signature detection process within the file type identifier.
+While testing image files, I discovered that valid PNG files were being incorrectly classified as `Unknown`, indicating a flaw in the signature scanning logic rather than the signature definitions themselves.

+The issue was traced to the `header_scanner()` function, where a `return None` statement was unintentionally placed inside the iteration loop.
+This caused the scanner to stop after evaluating only the first signature, preventing the program from checking the remaining magic numbers.
+Refactoring the control flow by moving the return statement outside the loop ensured that all signatures are evaluated before determining that no match exists.

+After applying the fix, file detection behaved as expected, successfully identifying PNG and other supported formats based on binary headers.

+Overall, today reinforced the importance of:

+- Carefully analyzing loop control flow and return placement
+- Understanding how early returns affect program execution
+- Validating logic through real file testing rather than assumptions
+- Debugging by isolating behavior instead of rewriting working components
+- Writing functions that fully execute their intended responsibility

+This session strengthened my debugging workflow and deepened my understanding of how small control-flow mistakes can significantly impact program behavior in content-based file analysis systems.